Azure/SaaS-Private-Connectivity/README.md

 [Internal Loadbalancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview)

 ### Notification Webhook
-In the examples shown in the tutorials an Azure Funtion has been used for the Notification Webhook [Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) This could be deployed using other capabilities providing the notification endpoint is exposed to allow the MarketPlace (Service Catalog) notifications to be sent to this listening endpoint.
+In the examples shown in the tutorials an Azure Function has been used for the Notification Webhook [Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) This could be deployed using other capabilities providing the notification endpoint is exposed to allow the MarketPlace (Service Catalog) notifications to be sent to this listening endpoint.